scantist/user-docs/docs/en-US/SCA/SCA-Components-Results.md

 <hr class = "thick" />

-{{companyConfig.COMPANY_NAME}} provides the component details in a table format.
+{{companyConfig.APP_NAME}} provides the component details in a table format.
 The table includes the following columns:

 | Results          | Description                                                                                                                    |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------ |